 The CHNA 7-North and CHNA 7-South Advisory Committees provide insight to the CHNA 7 Steering Committee as to the most current issues in their regions.
 The Advisory Committees provide suggestions to the Steering Committee that makes the final decision for the focus which is aligned with the most recent Community Health Assessment and Community Health Improvement Plan.

 How does CHNA 7 provide funding?

 As a health care facility makes an improvement, it needs to inform the Massachusetts Department of Public Health.
 Through the Determination of Need program, CHNA 7 must submit a proposal to the health care facility and DPH for approval.
 A successful application from CHNA 7 results in close work with representatives from the health care facility and DPH to address needs in our community.
-Since 2011, CHNA 7 has received funds from improvements to MetroWest Medical Center (numerous projects), Brigham and Women's/Mass General Health Care Center, and Shields MRI.
+Since 2011, CHNA 7 has received funds from improvements to MetroWest Medical Center (numerous projects), Brigham and Women's/Mass General Health Care Center, Shields MRI, and Norwood Hospital.
 After receipt of a DoN award, CHNA 7 Advisory Committees meet to discuss priorities in their region based on the MetroWest Community Health Assessment and other local health assessments.
 Then the committees make suggestions to the Steering Committee who vote on the priorities for the RFP.
 The Advisory Committee members review the proposals and make recommendations to the Steering Committee which determines the final approval for awards.